Quick And Easy Baked And Crispy Sweet Potato Fries

 Here is the secret….. are you ready?

 Low and Slow, that’s it.

-If you want to learn how to cook sweet potatoes what you need to know is that they are a very sweet potato and when you bake sweet potatoes all the sweetness is amplified to a whole other level.
+If you want to learn how to cook sweet potatoes first understand that they are very sweet and when you bake sweet potatoes that sugar depth increases.

 - 2 large sweet potatoes or yams